 1.Preheat oven to 350 degrees F. Line a large baking sheet with parchment and grease with coconut oil.

-5. Scoop the dough using a tablespoon and roll into balls.
+4. Scoop the dough using a cookie scoop or tablespoon and roll into balls.
 Place onto baking sheet.
-Using a fork press the dough down slightly.
+Using a fork or your fingers press the dough down slightly.